NarmyOnDiscord/languages/README.md

 <img src="https://i.imgur.com/oVljvRE.png" alt="create pull request" width="200">

--   I will review your changes and make comments, and eventually merge them so they will be in the next release!
+-   I will review your changes and make comments, and eventually merge them!
 Be sure to regulary check the created pull request for comments.

 ### Rules for editing